CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                                       [sampleFastqFile2]

   Align the sequence reads for a specified sample to a specified reference genome.
+The reads are sorted, duplicates marked, and realigned around indels.
-The output is written to the file "reads.sam" in the sample directory.
+  The output is written to the file "reads.sorted.deduped.indelrealigned.bam" in the sample directory.

   positional arguments:
     referenceFile         Relative or absolute path to the reference fasta file